icaroribeiro/nuveo-code-challenge/README.md

 Message Broker:

 Whenever the API request to create a workflow is performed, a workflow is created in the database and added to the queue.
-With this in mind, to check the workflow in the queue, it is necessary to access the Rabbitmq management UI using a Web browser at the URL **http://{hostname}:15672** (This is the URL when running the project locally).
+With this in mind, to check the workflow in the queue, it is necessary to access the Rabbitmq management UI using a Web browser at the URL **http://{hostname}:15672**.
+(This is the URL when running the project locally.)

 #### Listing of Workflows